 Federal Skilled Worker Class has traditionally been the most popular category.
 For applicants meeting minimum criteria, Federal Worker Skilled Class utilizes a point system to determine the applicant’s ability to become economically established in Canada.
 Applicants need at least 67 points to be eligible to apply.
 Skilled workers are chosen as permanent residents based on their education, work experience, English/French language skills, and other factors.
 If you score 67 or higher (out of 100), you may qualify to immigrate to Canada as a federal skilled worker.
 If you score lower, than the pass mark of 67 points, you won’t qualify to immigrate to Canada as a federal skilled worker.
 In addition to selection criteria, applicant should be able to demonstrate sufficient funds available for resettlement in Canada.
 Once IRCC has determined that an applicant is a member of the Federal Skilled Worker Class, both the principal applicant and their family members, whether accompanying or not, must complete medical examinations if required, and pass criminal and security checks.

+Please note Immigration, Refugees and Citizenship Canada (IRCC) require that applicants submit government application processing fees for most of applications.
 As of January 1, 2015 foreign nationals will be selected through Express Entry System and must receive invitation before they may apply.
 Under Express Entry, Federal Skilled Workers across 347 eligible occupations who meet minimum entry criteria, submit an expression of interest profile to the Express Entry Pool.

 To be considered for Federal Skilled Worker program candidates require to meet minimum requirements such as: